liuchengxu/vim-clap/README.md

 - Untouch your current window layout, less eye movement.
 - Support multi-selection, use vim's regexp as filter by default.
 - Support the preview functionality when navigating the result list.
+- Support builtin match and external fuzzy filter tools.

 TODOs:

-- [ ] Support builtin fuzzy match.
-  - [x] Substring filter mode for sync providers.
-If the query contains spaces, the substring filter mode will be used.
-- [ ] Formalize provider args.
 - [ ] Add the preview support for more providers.
 - [ ] Add the multi-selection support for more providers.
 - [ ] More UI layout.